-Quickly push and release "RPT" (preset button 2) while the track is playing.
-"RPT," will appear on the display.
+Quickly push and release the "RPT" button while the track is playing.
+"REPEAT TRACK" will appear on the display.
+If you push and hold the button, the player will repeat the whole disc.
 When the track ends, it will automatically replay.
 To turn off the repeat feature, push this button again.